Veron Ennis (American)

 ABOUT HER WORK, Ennis states, “Throughout the ages, ideas have been communicated through symbols.
 I have a love for this universal communication and for structured expression.
 In modern art, I love the paring down of elements in a composition in order to deliver a message in a concise, intentional, and perhaps minimal way.
 I create my work using a unique code comprised of symbolic elements that are combined with careful intention to communicate the beauty, the infinite love, and the wonder of this life we all share.”

 Ennis’ work has been published in British Vogue, Art Districts, Portfolio, House of Coco, and numerous other publications.
-She has exhibited her works in London, New York, and Miami and at some of Southwest Florida’s top galleries and museums, including solo and group shows in Fort Myers, Sanibel, Naples, and Cape Coral.
-She is found in private collections around the world.
+She has exhibited her works in London, New York, and Miami and is found in private collections around the world.

 Ennis’s work is influenced by artists such as Agnes Martin, Robert Motherwell, Helen Frankenthaler, Barnett Newman, and Corita Kent.
 She is a graduate of Virginia Tech University, with a degree in graphic design.
 She has been a curator at two galleries, has been on exhibition committees, has independently curated at universities, galleries, and art centers, dedicated time to host art talks at her studio, and written for several art magazines.